Statistical hyperbolicity for harmonic measure: Preliminaries

 is called the \emph{\teichmuller flow} and we will denote it by $\phi_t$.
 Given a pair $x, y$ of marked hyperbolic surfaces, Teichm{\"u}ller's theorem states that there is a unit area quadratic differential $q$ on $x$ and a time $t$ such that $\phi_t q$ projects to $y$.
 The time $t$ is called the \emph{\teichmuller distance} between $x$ and $y$.

 The \teichmuller distance gives a Finsler metric on $\T(S)$ which we will call the \emph{\teichmuller metric} and denote by $d_{\teich}$.
 The mapping class group acts by isometries and hence the \teichmuller distance descends to $\mathcal{M}$.
 Masur-Wolf \cite{Mas-Wol} showed that \teichmuller space with the \teichmuller metric is not a $\delta$-hyperbolic space.
-This adds value to the question of whether $\T(S)$ is statistically hyperbolic.
+This adds value to the question of statistical hyperbolicity.
 Dowdall-Duchin-Masur showed that for measures in the Lebesgue-class, $\T(S)$ is statistically hyperbolic.
 See \cite[Theorems B, C and D]{Dow-Duc-Mas}.